 - One is supposedly the phylogenetically older unmyelinated system represented by the dorsal motor nucleus of the vagus, which mainly innervates subdiaphragmatic organs (mainly the gastrointestinal tract), but also purportedly the heart, and is supposedly associated with immobilisation and dissociation (Fig. 1).

-- Evolutionarily later, according to Porges, a second younger vagal pathway is thought to have developed, which is claimed only to be observed in mammals, not in reptilesand to have the ability to down-regulate immobilization and fight-and-flight behaviour.
+- Evolutionarily later, according to Porges, a second younger vagal pathway is thought to have developed, which is claimed only to be observed in mammals, not in reptiles, and to have the ability to down-regulate immobilization and fight-and-flight behavior.
 According to Porges, the anatomical structures of this component of the vagus interact in the brainstem with structures innervating the striated muscles of the face and head to create an integrated system of social engagement .
-This younger system is represented in particular by the nucleus ambiguus (Fig. 1).
-In PVT, it is associated with the other branchiomotor (special visceroefferent) nuclei of the Vth, Vll, IXth, and Xlth cranial nerves referred to as the ventral vagal complex .
-This system regulates the heart and lungs via myelinated nerve fibres to allow resting states and is thought to be related to social behaviour and "feeling safe".
+This younger system is represented in particular by the nucleus ambiguus (Fig. 1). ln PVT, it is associated with the other branchiomotor (special visceroefferent) nuclei of the Vth, Vll, IXth, and Xlth cranial nerves referred to as the ventral vagal complex l5].
+This system regulates the heart and lungs via myelinated nerve fibers to allow resting states and is thought to be related to social behavior and “feeling safe”.

 The focus of PVT is on the proposed phylogenetic shift between reptiles and mammals that putatively resulted in specific changes in the vagal pathways regulating the heart.
 According to the PVT–but not necessarily accurate–primary vagal efferent pathways regulating the heart shifted from the dorsal nucleus of the vagus in reptiles to the nucleus ambiguus in mammals, establishing a face-heart connection with properties of a social engagement system that allows social interactions to influence visceral state and visceral dysfunction manifested in neural regulation of the heart .